josemarti/CarND-Capstone/README.md

 This node finally calculates throttle, brake and steering angle to follow longitudinal and lateral trajectory simultaneously.
 The throttle, brake and steering angle is calculated within this node.
 A PID controller was used to calculate throttle and brake based on the difference between the current velocity and the target velocity. another PID controller was also used based on cross-track error to calculate the appropriate steering angle.

 ### Conclusions
 I had many issues during compilation.
-The folder /home/workspace/CarND-Capstone/ros/src/dbw_mkz_msgs to be included in your project in order not to have the following error:
+The folder `/home/workspace/CarND-Capstone/ros/src/dbw_mkz_msgs`has to be included in your project in order to avoid the following error:

 ```
 Make Warning at /opt/ros/kinetic/share/catkin/cmake/catkinConfig.cmake:76 (find_package):